lanudo2013/deviget-demo/README.md

 * Jest to unit test the UI components
 *	Enzyme to navigate over the UI components DOM tree and to compare the model values with the rendered values in the output DOM.
 *	Ts linter and prettier to promote code quality assurance
-* Material-UI as the UI framework
+* Material-UI and Flexbox as UI frameworks
 * Redux library for state management.
 Redux thunk library for dealing with async actions.

 Under React language, it was used the React Hooks variant (not class components).